MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 This directive has an example of directive options, namely `maxdepth` and `caption`.
 You can think of these as arguments to a function.
-We then have options for depth of the the Table of Contents (what level of headers to show), as well as the "caption".
+We then have options for depth of the Table of Contents (what level of headers to show), as well as the "caption".
-You can see other options for this directive under "Additional options" on the [documentation page](https://www.sphinx-doc.org/en/1.8/usage/restructuredtext/directives.html).
+You can see other options for this directive under "Additional options" on the [documentation page][sphinx directives].

 After the settings for the TOC tree, you list the name of the pages you want to be included in this Table of Contents.
 Right now, we are including the 'Getting Started' page and the API page.